gkm2164/lengine-docs/pages/funcs/tailrec.md

 So, if you run `(fact 5)`, it will exactly show the `120`.

-However, it's not actually working as a loop, but, function.
+However, it's not actually working as a loop, but, recursive function calls.
 Here's how the above code is represented

 ```jvm